 Boston, Massachusetts saw the birth of Edgar Poe.
 Richmond, Virginia raised Edgar Allan Poe into a southern gentleman.
 Philadelphia, Pennsylvania was home to Poe during his most productive years as a writer.
 The Bronx, New York served as Poe’s final residence.
 Baltimore, Maryland saw the death of Poe, and there he remains forevermore.
 These are the cities heavily associated with Edgar Allan Poe, each holding a significant claim to the great American writer.
 Providence, Rhode Island is usually never more than a footnote in Poe biography.

 With the success of “The Raven” published in New York’s Evening Mirror in 1845, Edgar Allan Poe had finally made a name for himself.
 This proved tumultuous for Poe, as rubbing elbows with other prominent writers of his time ended in gossip, drama, and ultimate exclusion from literary circles altogether.
 However, this fame allowed him to begin a lecture tour, as interest in the author of “The Raven” spread nationwide.
 Providence’s Franklin Lyceum hosted Poe for a lecture in December, 1848, but it was actually the lecture of a popular female poet, Frances Sargent Osgood, that initially brought Poe to Providence in 1845.
 It was during this first visit that Poe laid eyes on the eccentric Sarah Helen Whitman (a leading female poet in her own right) tending her rose garden in the backyard of her home on Benefit Street.
 This would inspire Poe’s second titled poem “To Helen” and bring him back to Providence a few years later to pursue a relationship with the beautiful widow.
 This love interest between the two poets rapidly progressed into an engagement, initiating a wild and distracted story here in Rhode Island.
 It was here that Poe procured two ounces of laudanum as his poison of choice for a poorly attempted suicide.
 It was here that Poe sat on two separate occasions to have his daguerreotype taken, one of which became his favorite likeness of himself, the other became his most infamously celebrated portrait to this day.
 While Poe never did live here, his visits would later mark some of the most incredible and unforgettable moments of his life.
-His relationship with Sarah Helen Whitman proved vital, as she became his most staunch defender after his death, leading up until her own.
+His relationship with Sarah Helen Whitman proved vital, as she became a staunch defender of his reputation after his death, leading up until her own.
 This is Rhode Island’s story of The Raven in our Renaissance city.

-As for me (the administrator of this website), I was born, raised, and still currently living here in the Ocean State.
+As for me (the creator, owner, and administrator of this website), I was born, raised, and still currently living here in the Ocean State.
 I have a tenacious passion for Edgar Allan Poe, and am a member of the Poe Studies Association.
 My goal is to not only educate and bring light to Poe, Whitman, and their story, but to have a neatly compiled resource for everything relating to the poets here in Rhode Island.

 Thanks for taking an interest in Edgar Allan Poe: Rhode Island!
 I hope you enjoy all that we have to offer.
 Please do not hesitate to contact me with any questions, comments, concerns, or just to share your story!
 I’d love to hear from you.